simay-uygur/Bilkent-University-TA-Management-System/README.md

 - Leading recitation sessions
 - Holding office hours
 - Exam proctoring duties
+  TAs have their own schedule to see their courses and additional changes during the semester.

 The system ensures that “TA workloads are balanced” by tracking their completed and approved (by the instructor) tasks and prioritizing proctoring assignments for TAs with lower workloads.